bcgov/bcstats-govt-service-locations/README.md

 ## How to Contribute

-If you would like to contribute to the guide, please see our [CONTRIBUTING](CONTRIBUTING.md) guideleines.
+If you would like to contribute to the guide, please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by its terms and conform to the project Guiding Principles.

-In addition, no contributor will push data to this repository as no data will be stored in this repository.
+## Contact

+For questions about this project or to obtain the necessary `safepaths` configuration, please contact Bonnie Ashcroft at bonnie.ashcroft@gov.bc.ca or open an issue in this repository.

 ## License